rl-institut/oemof-B3/docs/getting_started.rst

 -------------

-Raw input data is currently **not** provided with the github repository but will be published at a later stage:
+Raw input data is currently **not** provided with the github repository but will be published at a later stage.
+More information about the raw data format can be found here: :ref:`Raw data`

-.. todo: Link to the section that explains raw data.

 Workflow management with snakemake: Separating the steps